spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 ```

 ---

 title: Settings
-description: Learn how to configure the AI SDK.
+description: Learn how to configure the AI SDK
 ---

 # Settings